MENTOR ME CAREERS

 Scenario Analysis: Conducting scenario analysis allows you to test the model under various conditions, such as best-case, worst-case, and base-case scenarios.
 This provides insights into how changes in key variables affect the overall outcomes.

-Model Auditing: Regularly audit the model by reviewing all calculations, cross-checking formulas, and using Excel’s auditing tools.
-This helps to identify and correct errors before the model is finalized.
+Model Auditing: We should regularly audit the model by reviewing all calculations, cross-checking formulas, and using Excel’s auditing tools.
+This process helps you identify and correct errors before finalizing the model.

-Version Control: Maintain version control to track changes and revert to previous versions if needed.
+Version Control: Maintain version control to track changes and if needed revert to previous versions.
 This helps in keeping the model’s integrity intact, especially when multiple users are involved.

 Real estate financial modeling interview questions